Reporting standards in general

 Deferred tax assets, including the tax value of tax loss carry-forwards, are recognised in the balance sheet at the value at which the asset is expected to be realised, either through a set-off against deferred tax liabilities or as net assets to be offset against future positive taxable income.
 At each balance sheet date, it is reassessed whether it is likely that there will be sufficient future taxable income for the deferred tax asset to be utilised.

-The parent company is included in national jointly taxation with Lundbeckfonden and its Danish subsidiaries.
+The parent company is included in national joint taxation with Lundbeckfond Invest A/S and its Danish subsidiaries.
 The tax charge for the year is allocated among the jointly taxed companies in proportion to the taxable incomes of individual companies, taking into account taxes paid.

 Revenue from the sale of goods for resale and manufactured goods is recognised in the income statement if delivery and transfer of risk to the purchaser have taken place.